 Ladders shall be provided inside the concrete support shaft and the access tube to give access to the roof of the tank.
 The ladders shall be provided with anti-ice devices/equipment for safety purposes.

-The ladders in the concrete shaft shall be constructed of galvanized steel or aluminum and the ladders in the access tube shall be steel and painted to match adjacent steel material.
-The ladder inside the concrete shaft shall pass through and extend above the access landing and shall be equipped with a 1.2 m - 10 mm galvanized aircraft cable c/w snap hook (minimum requirements: 11 mm (7/16 inch), galvanized, 341 kg (750 pound) working load limit or approved equivalent) at end, Jaw End Swivel (hot dipped galvanized quenched & tempered type chain swivel [Consultant to provide appropriate size] or approved equivalent), and wire rope thimble (galvanized steel, hot dipped, meeting US Federal Specification FF-T-276b Type II, or approved equivalent).
+The ladders in the concrete shaft shall be constructed of galvanized steel and the ladders in the access tube shall be steel and painted to match adjacent steel material.
+The ladder inside the concrete shaft shall pass through and extend above the access landing and shall be equipped with a 1.2 m - 10 mm galvanized aircraft cable c/w snap hook (minimum requirements: 11 mm (7/16 inch), galvanized, 341 kg (750 pound) working load limit or approved equivalent) at end, Jaw End Swivel (hot dipped galvanized quenched & tempered type chain swivel or approved equivalent), and wire rope thimble (galvanized steel, hot dipped, meeting US Federal Specification FF-T-276b Type II, or Equivalent).

 Stainless steel and aluminum in contact with concrete shall be coated with two coats of bituminous paint.

-All ladders shall be provided complete with a safety climb rail as described in subsection 2.3.5.7 - Safety Devices, below.
-In addition, swing-out rest seats and/or intermediate landings shall be provided as shown on the Contract Drawings.
-Swing out rest seats shall be spaced at a maximum of 9 m intervals on the ladder and shall be useable without removing the safety climbing device.
-Intermediate landings, if required, shall be made of aluminum and shall have railings and hinged floor grates.
+All ladders shall be provided complete with a fall arrest system as described in subsection 2.3.4.16, below.
+In addition, intermediate landings shall be provided as shown on the Contract Drawings.
+Intermediate landings shall be spaced at a maximum of 9m intervals and shall be made of galvanized steel or aluminum and shall have railings and hinged floor grates.
 The ladder shall pass through the floor of each intermediate landing.
-Each landing shall be equipped with a permanently attached lanyard of sufficient length to safely disengage from the rail system on the ladder while standing on the landing without being exposed to the risk of falling.
+Each landing shall be equipped with a permanently attached lanyard of sufficient length to safely disengage from the fall arrest system on the ladder while standing on the landing without being exposed to the risk of falling.

 Roof Ladder: